Here, I round up the 21 best content marketing tools I rely on to run content websites across various niches.

 I also use Scrivener for long-form, writing projects.

 However, if you’re creating content for the web, Ulysses is a great choice because it enables you to write in Markdown, and share and publish your content directly on Medium, Ghost or WordPress.
+You might find our guide on content marketing for beginners helpful.

 Also try: Byword, IA Writer